radar/ryanbigg.com/_posts/2020-02-03-rom-and-dry-showcase-part-3.markdown

 end
 ```

-This `input` is missing a `first_name` key, and so our transaction should fail.
-This means that the `user_repo` should _never_ receive a `create` method, because our transaction will only call that if the `validate` step passes.
-When the validation fails, we would expect the result from this transaction to be a failure, and that failure to contain errors indicating what went wrong.
+This `input` is missing a `first_name` key, and so our operation should fail.
+This means that the `user_repo` should _never_ receive a `create` method, because our operation will only call that if the `validate` step passes.
+When the validation fails, we would expect the result from this operation to be a failure, and that failure to contain errors indicating what went wrong.

 When we run this test with `bundle exec rspec`, we'll see it pass: